• Home

 • Continuing Education: After you have had your Ohio license, you are required to keep up with the continuing education classes in order to keep practicing.
 This most commonly entails, for example, providing a specific number of hours of education every three years.

-North Carolina Real Estate License Reciprocity
+You May Also Like: Tennessee Real Estate License Reciprocity

 What States Does Ohio Have License Reciprocity Agreements with?